 All applications to the MFA and Studio Art Post-bacc programs are required to submit a visual art portfolio.
 At SMFA, the development of ideational and technical skills requires that students explore by working across media—addressing issues in contemporary art, art history, and the liberal arts.

 The ideal portfolio will demonstrate your strengths and interests as well as your current skills and experiences.
-We encourage you to submit work that you believe to be the strongest representation of your skills and experiences to date, regardless of media.
+We encourage you to submit work that you believe to be the strongest representation of your skills and experiences to date, regardless of medium.

 Submit 10-20 images of recent work and/or up to 10 minutes of time-based work.